 Capital One is another major FDIC-insured bank with hundreds of branches and ATMs across the U.S. The bank has 29 branches in New Jersey.

-Capital One is also known for its competitive APY with the Capital One Performance Saving Account, available in all states.
-The account has no fees and offers overdraft protection, plus no minimum balances are required to earn the full APY rate.
+Capital One is known for its credit cards, but it also offers competitive APYs on accounts like the Capital One Performance Saving Account, available in all states.
+The account has no fees and offers overdraft protection; no minimum balances are required to earn the full APY rate.

 Pros: